 PPOs (Preferred Provider Organizations) provide dental insurance plans that involve a group of dentists who agree to offer discount rates in exchange for greater access to patients and a streamlined reimbursement system.
 Under a PPO, patients are given a list of approved dentists and are assured a maximum cost of their treatment.
 PPOs may limit the types of services that are included in this maximum cost, so it’s important to check to see which services the provider includes in its approved list of procedures.
 Patients should also be aware of policies regarding emergency dental care.
 PPO providers in Texas include Compbenefits, Delta Dental, and HumanaOne.

 Fee Schedule Plans

 Indemnity Plans are sometimes called “traditional” dental insurance plans.
 Indemnity plan providers pay a percentage of the charges for a given dental procedure, and the percentage is determined by a UCR ceiling similar to a “Fee Schedule Plan.”
 Because these insurance providers make payments after receiving and reviewing a bill, patients usually make higher out-of-pocket payments than those under DHMOs, but have a much greater selection of dentists to choose from.
 If you’re looking into an indemnity dental insurance plan, make sure to be aware of how often the fee schedule changes and the percentage of the customary fee the plan provider is committed to paying.
-Indemnity plan providers in Texas include American National, Delta Dental, Nationwide, and Stonebridge (also known as Encore).
+Indemnity plan providers in Texas include American National, Delta Dental and Nationwide.